Guide

 A subreddit's name is not a guarantee of what is actually being discussed there.
 We learned this the hard way while building this exact research.

 We assumed r/sales would be full of sales-tooling pain: CRM complaints, lead generation struggles, that kind of thing.
 It was not. r/sales turned out to be dominated by career talk: interview anxiety, job transitions, mentorship questions.
 Real pain, just not the pain we were looking for.
-To get the actual sales-function complaints, we had to mix in r/leadgeneration and r/CRM alongside it.
+To get the actual sales-function complaints, we had to mix in r/LeadGeneration and r/CRM alongside it.

-The general founder communities.
+Software founder communities.
 Good for broad validation and watching what other builders are struggling with right now.

 If you already know you want to build for founders specifically, skip straight to the idea pages: startup ideas for SaaS founders, B2B SaaS ideas, and micro SaaS ideas, each pulled from these same communities.